 You and House music - tell us about that relationship

-"In my mind, House music appeared to be a natural progression from Disco and I saw the correlation early on.
+"In my mind, House music appeared to be a natural progression from Disco and I caught on to this correlation early on.
 I started out as a club head.
 I was one of those better skilled dancers and was literally in the clubs every weekend.
 At the time, everyone was caught up in House music.
-Rappers would put House cuts at the end of their records and the culture was remarkably different then than it is now.
-If you didn't include House music in your party - I wasn't coming, LOL.
+Rappers would put House tracks at the end of their records and the culture was remarkably different then than it is now.
+Most parties consisted of Hip Hop, R&B, Dancehall, and House.
+If you didn't include House music in your party, a good chunk of people simply weren't coming -especially ME, LOL.
 Though I was hopelessly in love with Hip Hop, I cheated viciously with House music.
 It became life for me.
 At that time, House music and Dancehall shared the same space among the college party crowd."
 Having grown up in Syracuse I never got to experience clubs like Paradise Garage, Better Days, Zanzibar, Tunnel, Sound Factory Bar, etc. - but through the SU students who brought club culture from NYC, NJ, and DC to the campus, I was exposed to as much House music as any die-hard NYC club head!
 I came up dancing/battling to artists like Raze, Armando, Marshall Jefferson, Mr. Fingers (Larry Heard), A Guy Called Gerald, Inner City, Tyree, Liz Torres, Longsy D, Richie Rich, and many MANY more House artists.

 You mention your love for Reggae and Dancehall - how did that happen to a kid from Syracuse?

 "LOLOL - well, I have my Uncle Mikey to thank for broadening my musical aesthetic.
 In a family steeped in traditional Southern Black church culture - he was the "strange" uncle.
 They listened to gospel and R&B, but when I would go over my grandparents house, I made a beeline to his room because HE had Grace Jones and Bob Marley and Black Uhuru in his record collection!
 He had 7" records (I never knew those existed!).
 He had music that you simply didn't see or hear ANYWHERE else!
 I remember seeing dubplates from acts that were just becoming famous at the time like Culture Club, UB40, and Eddy Grant - all of the British acts who were taking the world by storm!
 If you recall, ALL of these acts incorporated the Reggae sound heavily into their biggest hits.
 Uncle Mikey had their obscure work (as well as comic books that I stole every chance I got, lol).
-Reggae/Dancehall has informed my style way more than people would think!
-Artists/Producers such as Beres Hammond, Bob Marley, Skatalites, Prince/King Jammy, Steelie & Clevie, Frankie Paul, Yellowman, Sugar Minnott, Little John - all play a major role in who I am musically!
-And as I mentioned previously - partying with the House music crowd introduced me to the logical progression of Reggae - which is Dancehall, and this broadened my perspective."
+And as I mentioned previously - partying with the House music crowd introduced me to the logical progression of Reggae - which is Dancehall, and this broadened my perspective.
+Reggae & Dancehall have informed my style way more than people would think!
+Artists/Producers such as Beres Hammond, Bob Marley, Skatalites, Prince/King Jammy, Steelie & Clevie, Frankie Paul, Yellowman, Sugar Minnott, Little John - all play a major role in who I am musically! "

 Having spun records OFFICIALLY since 1996, Libra is "classically" trained - meaning: he learned on VINYL!
 People are often surprised that Libra spins the way he does - incorporating all aspects of the house experience (classics, acapellas, etc.) into one amazing ride through his influences.
 Libra doesn't spin just house either!
 You will find him expertly spinning classic dancehall, reggae, hip hop, soul, jazz, rock, and club classics!